 New Hampshire’s Top Employers of Professionals in Human Resources

 Top employers of New Hampshire’s overall workforce are also the top employers of human resources professionals.
-The largest employers in the state offer insight as to where human resources jobs are found in New Hampshire:
+The largest employers in the state offer insight as to where human resources jobs are found in New Hampshire (shown for illustrative purposes only):

 - Dartmouth-Hitchcock Medical Center is the largest employer in New Hampshire, with more than 8,000 employees.
 It includes extensive medical treatment and research facilities, as well as a general clinic, a children’s hospital, and the Norris Cotton Cancer Center.